vincent-cinardo/neural-network/README.md

-# neural-network
+# Neural Network

 Sidetracked from my game, was interested in finding out how a neural network works.
 I was able to create a network that uses the tanh activation functions for hidden layers and a linear activation function for the output layer.
+The network takes in an array of doubles for the inputs and an array of doubles for the expected output.
+Other hyperparameters can be specified as well.

 ## How to use: